Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 The following conditions lead to the development of hypercapnia:

-• pulmonary hypoventilation, accompanied by a violation of gas exchange in the alveoli (the end bubble structures of the lungs) and developing due to respiratory diseases (obstruction, inflammation, trauma, foreign objects, operations);
+• pulmonary hypoventilation, accompanied by impaired gas exchange in the alveoli (the final vesicular structures of the lungs) and developing due to respiratory diseases (obstruction, inflammation, trauma, foreign objects, operations);

-• violation of respiratory function due to depression of the respiratory center due to brain injuries, neoplasms, cerebral edema, poisoning with certain medications - morphine derivatives, barbiturates, anesthetics and others;
+• impaired respiratory function due to depression of the respiratory center due to brain injuries, neoplasms, cerebral edema, poisoning with certain medications - morphine derivatives, barbiturates, anesthetics and others;

 • inability of the chest to carry out full respiratory movements.

-Separately, hyperventilation of the lungs should be singled out, which is the opposite of hypoventilation and develops with intensive breathing, during which the body is oversaturated with oxygen.
-Often this condition leads to an increase in the amount of carbon dioxide in the tissues and blood.
-This happens, for example, when diving (deep diving), when a person in front of him is actively and quickly breathing, trying to saturate his lungs with oxygen, but does it wrong.
+Separately, we should highlight hyperventilation of the lungs, which is the opposite of hypoventilation and develops with intense breathing, during which the body is oversaturated with oxygen.
+Often this condition subsequently leads to an increase in the amount of carbon dioxide in the tissues and blood.
+This happens, for example, during diving (deep diving), when a person in front of him actively and quickly breathes, trying to saturate his lungs with oxygen, but does it incorrectly.

 During neurological hyperventilation (for example, during panic attacks), which provokes frequent but shallow breathing in the patient, poisoning can also occur - first with excess oxygen, then with carbon dioxide.
 The fact is that during superficial inhalations and exhalations, carbon dioxide is not completely removed from the lungs, accumulating in them.
-For this reason, experienced runners, hunters, special forces maintain a breathing rhythm in which exhalation is 2 or 3 times longer than inhalation.
-In this case, a person completely frees the lungs from carbon dioxide, but does not provoke hyperventilation either.
+For this reason, experienced runners, hunters, and special forces soldiers maintain a breathing rhythm in which the exhalation is 2 or 3 times longer than the inhalation.
+In this case, the person completely frees the lungs of carbon dioxide, but does not provoke hyperventilation.

 Endogenous factors

-The causative factors that cause the occurrence of endogenous hypercapnia include the following diseases and pathological conditions:
+The causative factors causing the occurrence of endogenous hypercapnia include the following diseases and pathological conditions:

 • respiratory diseases: pneumonia, asthma, emphysema, pneumosclerosis, airway obstruction;

-• chest injuries, including rib fractures, arthritis of the costal joints;
+• chest injuries, including rib fractures, arthritis of the rib joints;

 • spinal deformity (scoliosis, kyphosis);

-• restriction of mobility of the chest with muscular dystrophy and pain against the background of intercostal neuralgia;
+• limited mobility of the chest due to muscular dystrophy and pain due to intercostal neuralgia;

-• defeat and damage to the structures of the brain and spinal cord - strokes, encephalitis, trauma, tumor, poliomyelitis;
+• damage and damage to the structures of the brain and spinal cord - strokes, encephalitis, trauma, tumor, poliomyelitis;

 • acidosis, metabolic alkalosis;